RXminuS/meteor/README.md

 This setup contains one server (`nodes/meteor.yml`) with **Node.js**, **Meteor**, **MongoDB** and **Nginx**

-We have included as well a task (`tasks/meteor-build.yml`) that can be executed and will deploy your Meteor app.
+We have included several tasks to get you started quickly.

+First of all there is the task (`tasks/build-meteor.yml`) that can be executed and will deploy your Meteor app and uses Supervisord to ensure your app is automatically (re)started when necessary.
+It also contains an example to setup webhooks for automatic app deployment.

+In addition there is the task (`tasks/backup-meteor.yml`) that saves a backup of your MongoDB database and Meteor app in folders organised by date.
+The server (`nodes/meteor.yml`) contains an example on how to setup a similar service but only storing the latest (daily) backup.

+Feel free to extend the tasks to install any kind of Meteor app!
+Checkout the [gh-pages builder](https://github.com/devops-community/gh-pages) for some examples.

 The current repo provides a very simple setup.
 Hack at will!

-Feel free to extend the task and add the support for webhooks to install any kind of Meteor app!
-Checkout the [gh-pages builder](https://github.com/devops-community/gh-pages) for some examples.

 ## Questions?